Spectre (1977 film): Plot summary

 Thanks to Mitri's expertise, they land safely in England.
 Sebastian asks the Cyon chauffeur to stop off at the home of Dr. Qualus, a long-time associate who has been researching the Cyon family.
 Qualus' house is on fire.
 Ham and Sebastian find Qualus' body lying partially inside a pentagram, the body fatally mauled.
 The police arrive, and Inspector Cabell (an old acquaintance from their criminology days) escorts them to Cyon Manor.
-When they reach the Manor, they are greeted first by Sir Geoffrey Cyon (James Villiers), Anitra and Mitri's older brother and head of the family.
+When they reach the Manor, they are greeted first by Sir Geoffrey Cyon, Anitra and Mitri's older brother and head of the family.
 He is aware that Sebastian and Ham are there to investigate him and wants his sister convinced that nothing is wrong.
-The real Anitra (also played by Ann Bell) reiterates her reason for consulting Sebastian: due to an unknown influence, Geoffrey's behaviour has changed dramatically and he has turned Cyon Manor into a den of iniquity.
+The real Anitra reiterates her reason for consulting Sebastian: due to an unknown influence, Geoffrey's behaviour has changed dramatically and he has turned Cyon Manor into a den of iniquity.
 Geoffrey dismisses her concerns.
-The following day Mitri is attacked by dogs, badly injuring him.
+The following day Mitri is attacked by dogs and badly injured.
 Sebastian and Ham suspect Geoffrey is behind the attack.
 That night, the duo investigate the grounds of the Manor and discover ruins which lead to a hidden underground temple devoted to Asmodeus.
 They suspect that the real Geoffrey is dead and that Asmodeus has assumed his form.

 The next day the pair prepare to do battle with Asmodeus and his cult.
 Further investigation of the hidden temple reveals that it is Mitri who is dead and whose form Asmodeus has assumed.
 Geoffrey is a pawn who was used to increase the cult and who will be forced to sacrifice Anitra to Asmodeus.
 Asmodeus removes the curse on Sebastian and invites him to join him, but Sebastian rejects the offer and battles Asmodeus.
 The temple and the Cyon house are destroyed but Sebastian, Hamilton and Anitra Cyon escape.

 Back home, Sebastian receives a painting from Anitra Cyon similar to one he had admired.
-In the final moment of the film, Sebastian sees the symbol of Asmodeus (a stylized letter "A") in the painting.
+In the final moment of the film, Sebastian sees the symbol of Asmodeus (a stylised letter "A") in the painting.
 The conflict with Asmodeus is only beginning.